The Best Sandals for Supination: Your Complete Shopping Guide

 The Acadia Sandal from Viakix is a gloriously comfortable orthotic walking sandal that features a thick, ergonomic EVA foam midsole.
 This foam midsole provides more cushioning and thus, less stress on the joints, as well as being equipped with an arch stabilizer.
 It absorbs the shocks to ensure your arches are supported during the critical time when they make impact with the ground.
 Trust us, your feet will thank you for this!

 The ergonomically-designed insole provides contoured arch support, essentially acting as a cradle for your feet, while the heel cup provides stability and foot alignment.
-Plus, this women’s hiking sandal has a rugged rubber outsole that promotes durability and lasting traction.
+Plus, this women’s shoe for supination has a rugged rubber outsole that promotes durability and lasting traction.

 Sold?
 We are, too.
 This must-have option truly has it all, from style to comfort to arch support that will have your feet feeling better than ever.